ktgrondahl/SOAR_Practice/Tutorials/SemanticMemory.md

 These exist only in the Semantic Memory.
 Each LTI is labeled with an @ and a number (@5, @7, etc), the number assigned to it is permanent.
 LTIs never exist in working memory, but can be added to working memory as a short-term identifiers (STIs), through a query or direct retrieval.

+#### Adding/Storing Information in Semantic Memory

-- The simplest way to add Semantic memory to Soar is with a command in the debugger:
+ The simplest way to add Semantic memory to Soar is with a command in the debugger:

 ```
 smem --add {